balou1902/tACS_effects_on_single_neurons/README.md

 ## Data analysis

 NB: due to the large amount of data, the files for all neurons are not available on github.
+All the files required for the analysis are however available.

 ### Subthreshold activity analysis